 Facebook has created what is called Facebook Badges to use for your Facebook Page.
 This is a widget that contains your Page image, the name, and the latest status, plus a listing of the number of fans your page has.
 All of these elements are optional and can be edited inside of the Badges page, as well as being arranged horizontally, vertically, or in a box with two columns.
 To put one of these badges on your page, you choose what type of page you want to put the code in (from the badges widget page), select the code, and then copy and paste it into your HTML code on your page.
 Now people can find your Facebook page that much more easily!

 Sometimes you just have good content on your web site that you want to have shared in the Facebook community.
 And the way to do this is to use another Facebook widget: the Share Button.

 To do this, you put the code available on the Share Button page into your web site.
-You can share content, audio, video, and Flash – but to have Facebook find relevant multimedia information, you need to put the proper code into your web site’s page before the share script knows what to share.
-And to find this code, just look at Facebook’s Meta Tags for Facebook Share page.
+You can share content, audio, video, and Flash – but to have Facebook find relevant multimedia information, you need to put the proper code into your web site’s page before the sharing script knows what to share.
+And to find this code, just look at Facebook’s Meta Tags for the Facebook Share page.